Historiography of the Anglo-Saxon settlement of Britain: Anglo-Saxon sources

 Gildas's account of "Saxon" settlement was adapted and supplemented by Bede in his Ecclesiastical History of the English People, a text that was politically committed to the idea that there was such a thing as English ethnicity, to give an account of settlement by the English (Latin Angli); that the whole of Britain should be a politically unitary part of the Roman Church; and that these agendas constituted the divine plan of the Christian God.
 Like Gildas, Bede presented the settlement as divinely motivated, echoing divine punishment for Jews' poor behaviour in the Old Testament:

 to put it briefly, the fire kindled by the hands of the heathen executed the just vengeance of God on the nation for its crimes.
 It was not unlike that fire once kindled by the Chaldeans which consumed the walls and all the buildings of Jerusalem.
 So here in Britain the just Judge ordained that the fire of their brutal conquerors should ravage all the neighbouring cities and countryside from the east to the western sea, and burn on, with no one to hinder it, until it covered almost the whole face of the doomed island.

 Unlike Gildas, however, Bede implied that the English were not only sent by God to punish the Britons, but to bring Britain under their own rule, and through their own conversion to Christianity into the Roman Church.

 Bede also took the view that this was an invasion of three tribes — the Angles, the Saxons and the Jutes — at a specific date, 449 AD, yet this information is not presented in his History in an internally consistent way.

 Regardless of how close it may have come to historical reality, Bede's account of the migration was hugely influential on later historical writing in Britain.
 It was a source for the Historia Brittonum, composed in ninth-century Wales.
-As well as being translated and adapted into Old English, it influenced, for example, the Anglo Saxon Chronicle's account of the fifth and sixth centuries, Wulfstan of York's conception of Scandinavian migration to Britain in the late tenth century, and The Battle of Brunanburh's representation of Æthelstan's attempts around the 930s to conquer all of Britain:Never yet in this island before this by what books tell us and our ancient sages, was a greater slaughter of a host made by the edge of the sword, since the Angles and Saxons came hither from the east, invading Britain over the broad seas, and the proud assailants, warriors eager for glory, overcame the Britons and won a country.
+As well as being translated and adapted into Old English, it influenced, for example, the Anglo Saxon Chronicles account of the fifth and sixth centuries.